TWUOnline/feedback/README.md

 ## Outcomes

-After completing this course, you will be able to
+After completing this course, you are expected to be able to

 1. analyze your current feedback practices;
 2. create new or revise existing learning outcomes appropriate to the academic level of your class;